senzing-garage/go-observing/README.md

 ### Observer gRPC Server

-The `go-observer` repository also supports a gRPC-based aggregator of observer messages.
+In addition to local, "in-process", observation, the `go-observer` repository also supports a gRPC-based aggregator of observer messages.

 The following image shows flow of messages.